 First Things First: : How to Remove a Car Stereo

-The very first thing that you should do when planning on installing any electrical components is to remove the negative cable on your battery to prevent electrical chocks and to protect the electrical components.
+The first thing you should do when planning on installing any electrical components is to remove the negative cable on your battery to prevent electrical shocks and protect the electrical components.

 Factory stereos are usually mounted in one of two ways :